 - Add vanilla extract, corn, almond, and whole wheat flours, baking powder, orange zest, salt and 40 grams of orange juice, combine (always at medium speed).

-- Grease a pan and line it with parchment paper, then pour the batter and bake the cake for about 50 minutes or until golden brown.
+- Grease an 8-inch (or 9) pan and line it with parchment paper, then pour the batter and bake the cake for about 50 minutes or until golden brown.

 - Let it cool down (if possible, overnight).

 - Put orange juice, sugar and cardamom powder in a saucepan.
 Simmer over a medium-low heat until thickened.

 - When cake is cooled, prick it all over with a skewer, then pour all or some of the syrup on top.

 Loved this cake?
 I think you’ll LOVE this lemon cake as well!